walt-id/waltid-oceandao-docs/README.md

 ### 2. Create an alias

 We will continue to create an alias, otherwise the commands will be incredibly long.
-Of course it isn't actually needed, and you can easily replace all instances of the alias-command "ssikit" with the content between the quotes.
+Of course this isn't actually mandatory, you can easily replace all instances of the alias-command "ssikit" with the content between the quotes in the next line.

     alias ssikit="docker container run -p 7000-7004:7000-7004 -itv $(pwd)/data:/app/data docker.io/waltid/ssikit:1.0-SNAPSHOT-custom-deltadao"
     ssikit -h